UBC-MDS/524_easysklearn/README.md

 ## Summary

 Easysklearn is an open-source library designed to perform exploratory data analysis, to help with missing data imputation and to give baseline models.
 Also, it assists in feature selection which is a common problem when undertaking a data science or machine learning analysis.
+As its names indicate, this function performs like sklearn. it carries out functions such as splitting data, model selection etc.

 ## Installation